 And we're here for those hard conversations.
 To bring them into the light.
 To go through it together and remember that we're not alone in navigating motherhood in a society that doesn't value us.

-We'll dive deeper in Motherhood: Redefined this fall and hope you'll join us.
+We'll dive deeper in Motherhood: Redefined and hope you'll join us.